Hibiscus

 Growth Habits

-Watering Needs:Keep soil consistently moist, especially during blooming
+Watering Needs:Keep soil consistently moist, especially during flowering

 Light Requirements:Full sun